 How to Prepare for your Central Arkansas Homebirth

 On her website, Paula says "I received my RN license in January 1997, began working in Women & Children in 2004, and I’ve been caring for new and growing families ever since.
 I began occasionally assisting midwives at home births in 2008, became a doula in 2013 and an International Board Certified Lactation Consultant (IBCLC) in 2015.
-I finally began a midwifery apprenticeship with Deb Phillips, CPM, LLM in 2016.
-I am in the "primary under supervision" phase of apprenticeship, with Deb supervising my work at appointments and births."
+I finally began a midwifery apprenticeship with Deb Phillips, CPM, LLM in 2016 and certified in 2020.

 On the subject of preparing for a homebirth in Central Arkansas (and beyond) Paula says there are some important steps to take and things to remember.